ABC Radio Brisbane

-ABC Radio Brisbane (callsign: 4QR) is an ABC Local Radio station in Brisbane, Queensland.
+612 ABC Brisbane (callsign: 4QR) is an ABC Local Radio station in Brisbane, Queensland.
 It is one of the largest stations in the network, serving as a base for Queensland programming – many programs are broadcast across the ABC Local Radio network in regional and rural areas of Queensland when those stations are not carrying local programming.

 General history

 Radio broadcasting began in Brisbane in 1925 when the Government of Queensland commenced its own broadcasting operations with the callsign 4QG – 4 denoted the state of Queensland; QG stood for Queensland Government.
 4QG became a part of the ABC's radio network at its inception in 1932.

 The ABC started a second Brisbane station on 7 January 1938, using the callsign 4QR.
 The new station carried national programming—the forerunner of Radio National—while 4QG aired mainly local content.
 On 28 July 1963, the two stations quietly switched schedules, with 4QR becoming the local outlet for Brisbane while 4QG picked up the national schedule.
 ABC officials wanted to minimise interruptions of regular programming by parliamentary sessions.
 4QG now operates under the callsign 4RN, in common with all other Radio National services in Queensland.

-Until December 2006, ABC Radio Brisbane's studios were located at 600 Coronation Drive in the Brisbane inner-city suburb of Toowong.
+Until December 2006, 612 ABC Brisbane's studios were located at 600 Coronation Drive in the Brisbane inner-city suburb of Toowong.
 A number of breast cancer cases at the ABC's Toowong studios led to the permanent evacuation of the entire site in December 2006 with 350 staff, from ABC television, radio and online relocated.
 For the next five years, the station broadcast from an office building in Lissner Street, Toowong.
-In January 2012, ABC Radio Brisbane moved to a newly built facility in South Bank.
+In January 2012, 612 ABC Brisbane moved to a newly built facility in South Bank.
 The old Coronation Drive site was sold to Sunland Group in 2014 and subsequently demolished.

-In September 2006, ABC Radio Brisbane was "host radio broadcaster" for naturalist Steve Irwin's memorial service at Australia Zoo, Beerwah.
-Breakfast announcers Spencer Howson (from ABC Radio Brisbane) and John Stokes (from the ABC Sunshine Coast station) were chosen to host the broadcast, made available to radio stations around the world.
+In September 2006, 612 ABC Brisbane was "host radio broadcaster" for naturalist Steve Irwin's memorial service at Australia Zoo, Beerwah.
+Breakfast announcers Spencer Howson (from 612 ABC Brisbane) and John Stokes (from the ABC Sunshine Coast station) were chosen to host the broadcast, made available to radio stations around the world.

 The ABC Brisbane Centre, which was designed by Richard Kirk and built by Leighton Contractors, opened in 2012.